 In the wild, big cats use a complex system of scent trails to communicate with each other.
 These trails help them establish social bonds, mark their territory, and avoid potential threats.
 Your little feline friend uses scent in exactly the same way.

 Your kitten’s sense of smell is about ten times stronger than yours.
-She even has a special scent organ in the roof of her mouth, called the Jacobson’s organ.
-This picks up lots of complex chemical messages which help her make sense of her world.
+They even have a special scent organ in the roof of their mouth, called the Jacobson’s organ.
+This picks up lots of complex chemical messages which help them make sense of their world.

-Also like her big cat cousins, your kitten has a tongue that’s super-sensitive to both temperature and taste.
-In the wild, this amazing sensitivity would help her decide what’s safe to eat.
-So, if your kitten refuses that tasty treat you bought her, she’s probably just being cautious about something she hasn’t encountered before!
+Also like their big cat cousins, your kitten has a tongue that’s super-sensitive to both temperature and taste.
+In the wild, this amazing sensitivity would help them decide what’s safe to eat.
+So, if your kitten refuses that tasty treat you bought them, they're probably just being cautious about something they haven’t encountered before!

 You’ve probably noticed that your inquisitive little kitten is a born gymnast.
-She has amazing coordination, she can jump from a standing start, she can climb almost anything and can balance in the most precarious places.
-These astonishing abilities make her very entertaining to watch, but they’re also what makes her a brilliant hunter.
-Satisfy your kitten’s hunting instincts by playing with her a lot.
-And don’t forget to keep stroking her – that way she’ll know you’re impressed with her many talents!
+They have amazing coordination, they can jump from a standing start, they can climb almost anything and can balance in the most precarious places.
+These astonishing abilities make them very entertaining to watch, but they’re also what makes them a brilliant hunter.
+Satisfy your kitten’s hunting instincts by playing with them a lot.
+And don’t forget to keep stroking them– that way they'll know you’re impressed with their many talents!